 CAS

-sequence of coded atlas access units (3.35), in decoding order, of an IRAP coded atlas access unit (3.74), followed by zero or more coded atlas access units (3.35) that are not IRAP coded atlas access units (3.74), including all subsequent coded atlas access units (3.35) up to but not including any subsequent coded atlas access unit (3.35) that is an IRAP coded atlas access unit (3.74) .
+sequence of coded atlas access units (3.35), in decoding order, of an IRAP coded atlas access unit (3.74) with NoOutputBeforeRecoveryFlag equal to 1, followed by zero or more coded atlas access units (3.35) that are not IRAP coded atlas access units (3.74) with NoOutputBeforeRecoveryFlag equal to 1, including all subsequent coded atlas access units (3.35) up to but not including any subsequent coded atlas access unit (3.35) that is an IRAP coded atlas access unit (3.74) with NoOutputBeforeRecoveryFlag equal to 1.

+NOTE – An IRAP coded atlas access unit may be an IDR coded atlas access unit, a BLA coded atlas access unit, or a CRA coded atlas access unit.
+The value of NoOutputBeforeRecoveryFlag is equal to 1 for each IDR coded atlas access unit, each BLA coded atlas access unit, and each CRA coded atlas access unit that is the first coded atlas access unit in the atlas bitstream in decoding order, is the first coded atlas access unit that follows an end of sequence NAL unit in decoding order, or has HandleCraAsBlaFlag equal to 1.

 In subclause 8.3.7.3, replace